 Kladská Peat Bog

-One of the most beautiful places in the Cheb region is the Kladská Lake and Hunting Lodge, located in the center of the most valuable territory of the Slavovský Forest Protected Landscape Area.
+One of the most beautiful places in the Cheb District is Kladská Lake and its Hunting Lodge, located in one of the most significant locations within the Slavovský Forest Protected Landscape Area.

-From the former hunting lodge of Prince Schönburg-Waldenburg, in the midst of peaceful spruce forests, a newly repaired educational trail leads along wooden walkway beside the romantic waterside.
-The trail features the Kladská Peat Bog national natural reservation, Tajga, with abundant flora and fauna.
+From the former hunting lodge built by Prince Schönburg-Waldenburg, in the midst of peaceful spruce forests, an educational nature trail leads along wooden walkways which skirt an idyllic lake.
+The trail passes through the Kladská Peat Bog nature reserve with its abundant flora and fauna.

-To Kladská you can get by foot, bike, bus or car.
+You can reach Kladská by foot, bike, bus or car.

 This trail has been in operation since September 1977.
-The trail begins from the road connecting Kladská and Prameny (250 meters from the Kladská hunting lodge, towards Prameny) and the entire length of the trail is 1.6 km.
+The walkway begins at the road connecting Kladská and Prameny (250 meters from the Kladská hunting lodge, heading towards Prameny) and the entire length of the trail is 1.6km.
 There are plenty of rest areas and lookout spots along the way.
 The end of the trail is equipped with a handicapped-accessible ramp for wheelchairs.
 The walk along the trail requires no special clothing and is not difficult.

 A stroll through Kladská

 Pure and practically undisturbed nature – this is the countryside around Mariánské Lázně, Lázně Kynžvart, Kladská, Prameny, and the wider surroundings.
-The area within the Slavkovský Forest Protected Landscape Area has plenty to offer its visitors.
-Deep forests full of beautiful nooks and evergreen trees with boughs reaching to the ground surrounding you from all sides.
+This area within the Slavkovský Forest Protected Landscape Area has plenty to offer visitors.
+Deep forests full of beautiful spots and evergreen trees with boughs reaching to the ground surround you on all sides.

 History of Kladská

 Prince Schönburg-Waldenburg must have certainly felt the positive energy here when he came to Lázně Kynžvart in the late 19th century to enjoy some hunting in the local forests.
-The landscape, with its dominant meadow spread out next to the lake, surrounded from more sides by forests and marshes, spoke to him so clearly that he had a cabin built here in 1875.
-Five more such cabins were built by the end of the century, now forming the base of this community.
+The landscape, with its meadows extending down to the lake, surrounded by forests and marshes, spoke to him so clearly that he had a chalet built here in 1875.
+Five more such chalets had been built by the end of the century, now forming a large part of the settlement.
 Thus was founded the tradition and reputation of Kladská.
-This community, during the Prince's heyday, was the second largest deer forest in Bohemia.
-Today, it is one of the lesser known State hunting grounds.
+During the prince's time here this was the second largest deer forest in Bohemia.
+Today, it is a less well-known state hunting area.

-The area known as Kladsko, however, was inscribed into history much earlier.
-Its altitude of 820 meters AMSL and dotted with dozens of small ponds predetermined it to become part of the area's early industrial development.
-Mining was developing in the Slavkovsko area at the time, and because the local resources didn't provide a sufficient source of water for washing out the ore, the Dlouhá Stoka, or long drift, was built in 1531-36.
+However, before the prince arrived, the area known as Kladsko appears in the records much earlier.
+An altitude of 820m above sea level and its dozens of small ponds meant it was predetermined to become part of the area's early industrial development.
+Mining was developing in the Slavkovsko area at the time, and because there wasn't sufficient water at the mines for washing out the ore, the Dlouhá Stoka (Long Canal) was built between 1531 and 1536.
 This channel took water from the Kladsko pond system and brought it to Krásno and Horní Slavkov.
 Its length and method of construction made it a remarkable piece of engineering for its time.
-The channel itself is 24 km long, and it had a drainage network of no less than 30 km long.
-It connected 52 ore mills, flowed under 35 bridges with its flow assisted by 14 sluices, and it was 2 meters wide.
-The Long Drift (channel) has still been preserved and still exists today, although it is no longer a functioning system.
+The channel itself is 24km long, and it has a drainage network of no less than 30km long.
+Some 2m wide, it connected 52 ore mills, flowed under 35 bridges with its flow was assisted by 14 sluices.
+The Long Channel still exists today though it is no longer a functioning system.